syiming/testbed/docs/source/support/gcp.md

     --distribution_strategy=tpu
 ```

 Using the above command, we occupy one terminal in VM to run the Python program.
 However, it is better to let the program run at the backend of the VM, so you don’t need to maintain the SSH connection to VM all the time.
 The results can be printed in the log, or stored into VM or GCS buckets.

 [Later](#automatic-shutdown), we will explain how to combine Python and shutdown commands at the backend to achieve automatic shutdown.

 ### Manual shutdown of TPU and VM

-#### By commnads
+#### By commands

 Then you can shut down TPU and VM manually by the following commands or by web interface.

 ```bash
 ctpu pause --name=transformer-tutorial --zone=us-central1-b